-- Support the revocation of Management Order M005215 and the excision of 135m2 of land from Reserve 51244 - Not support the revocation of Management Order M005215 and the excision of 135m2 of land from Reserve 51244.
+- support the revocation of Management Order M005215 and the excision of 135m of land from Reserve 51244 or - not support the revocation of Management Order M005215 and the excision of 135m of land from Reserve 51244.

-In the event that the excision is progressed to finalisation by the DPLH, the City would enter into a lease with the DPLH (to be prepared by the DPLH), then negotiate the terms of a sublease with the tavern operator to ensure that the interests of the City are protected and align with the terms of the head-lease.
+In the event that the excision is progressed to finalisation by the DPLH, the City would enter into a lease with the DPLH (to be prepared by the DPLH), then negotiate the terms of a sub-lease with the tavern operator to ensure that the interests of the City are protected and align with the terms of the head-lease.
 This would include management and operational responsibilities and the appropriate use of any café blinds.